Illustrated by Gary Kelley

 A stunning portrait of beloved first lady Eleanor Roosevelt, by the award-winning author of the Big Words series.

 In her eloquent prose, Doreen Rappaport captures the essence of Eleanor's character and the deep significance of her legacy.
-With beautiful paintings by Gary Kelley and selections from Eleanor's own writings, Eleanor's Big Words is an extraordinary tribute to an extraordinary American.
+With beautiful paintings by Gary Kelley and selections from Eleanor's own writings, Eleanor, Quiet No More is an extraordinary tribute to an extraordinary American.

 —School Library Journal, starred review